 To begin with, building codes evolve with respect to the trend of available materials as at the time that the project was executed.
 So, applicable codes used 10-20 years ago are no longer the same as current applicable codes within the last 2-3 years.
 Materials have evolved over time and technology has helped to improve the quality and properties of these materials.

-For instance, in the 1999 manual edition, felt papers were the standard recommendation for weather protective barriers to be done prior to the application of Vinyl sidings.
-In contrast, by 2004, this manual was reviewed under important notes that identifies Vinyls sidings as a material that allows external wall assembly to breathe.
-Thus they must be placed over weather resistant barriers.
-Another instance is the International residential Code (IRC) for the construction of homes as at 2003 which did not require the installation of water resistant barriers.
-Whereas, updated code policies in 2006 makes provision for sheathing papers.
+In contrast, by 2004, this manual was reviewed under important notes that identify vinyl sidings as a material that allows external wall assembly to breathe.
+Thus they must be placed over weather-resistant barriers.
+Another instance is the International Residential Code (IRC) for the construction of homes as of 2003 which did not require the installation of water-resistant barriers.
+Whereas, updated code policies in 2006 make provision for sheathing papers.

-In 2018, the International Building Code (IBC) of “Weather Protection” for exterior walls, itemized all specifications that secures the envelope of exterior walls.
+In 2018, the International Building Code (IBC) of “Weather Protection” for exterior walls, itemized all specifications that secure the envelope of exterior walls.
 This code enumerates all the measures required to prevent the saturation of water within the cavity of walls by providing water-resistant barriers behind exterior thin coverings.
 It also outlines the need for eliminating moisture from exterior walls.

-Water resistant barriers (WRB) which are shields preventing air and water from penetrating building interiors are clearly identified.
-While air barriers are to be made available to cater for air penetration, water barriers are expected to be available to prevent moisture penetration.
 In cases of advanced high rise buildings, where higher performance levels are expected along the envelope, WRBs are popularly required and properly spelt out.
 It is very significant to ensure that all the interior spaces of the building are secured from external environmental factors.

 Key Performance Qualities and Features